US health agency revokes Obama-era Planned Parenthood protection

 The Medicaid program, jointly funded by states and the federal government, provides healthcare services to the poor and disabled.
 Federal law prohibits Medicaid or any other federal funding for abortion services.

+"You are watching a struggle over abortion politics," said Robin Wilson, a professor at University of Illinois College of Law.
+"In a sense you're allowing state Medicaid regulators, through regulation, to reopen a whole can of worms around women’s health."

+Wilson said the impact could be immediate in states which, before the Obama-era guidance, had been working to effectively defund or limit funding to providers such as Planned Parenthood, which provide abortions but bill them separately so that they are not paid for by Medicaid.

-Dawn Laguens, executive vice president for the Planned Parenthood Action Fund, said the move encourages states to try to block access to care at Planned Parenthood.
+Dawn Laguens, executive vice president for the Planned Parenthood Action Fund, said the move encourages states to block access to care at Planned Parenthood.

 NEW RULE

-The rule will enforce existing statutes that guarantee these civil rights.
-Roger Severino, the director of the Office of Civil Rights at HHS, said the office had received 34 complaints since President Donald Trump took office last January.
+The rule will enforce statutes that guarantee these civil rights.
+Roger Severino, director of the Office of Civil Rights at HHS, said the office had received 34 complaints since Trump took office last January.

-When asked by reporters if the rule would allow providers to deny care to transgender individuals based on religious objections, Severino said the rule refers to statutes that are based on providing procedures.

 Experts on Thursday said the move to protect workers on religious grounds raised the possibility it could provide legal cover for otherwise unlawful discrimination, and encourage a broader range of religious objections.

-(Reporting by Caroline Humer in New York and Yasmeen Abutaleb in Washington; Editing by Chris Reese and Paul Simao)
+(Reporting by Caroline Humer in New York and Yasmeen Abutaleb in Washington; Editing by Paul Simao and Richard Chang)